Bhagavad Gita: The Song of God: Chapters

-The Cosmology of the Gita
+Cosmology of the Gita

 After the 18 Chapters of the Gita itself, there is an Appendix where the translators explain how the Gita fits into the overall philosophy of Hindu religious literature.
 They also give a summary of Vedic cosmology and descriptions of the various deities in Hindu culture.

+Prabhavananda and Isherwood felt it was more important to incorporate the commentaries into the text itself, rather than have the story of the Gita interrupted by explanations.
+They also decided not to include the verse numbers.

-The Gita and War
+Gita and War

-Christopher Isherwood was a pacifist and Conscientiousness Objector in WWII, having suffered his father death in WWI and seeing no effort by the allies to avoid plunging head-long into the next war.
+Christopher Isherwood was a pacifist and Conscientiousness Objector in WWII, having suffered his father's death in WWI and seeing no effort by the allies to avoid plunging head-long into the next war.
 In England he was a member of the Peace Pledge Union, and during the war while in the US, he did alternative service with the Quakers.

 In this Appendix, Isherwood explains that the Gita is neither pro- nor anti- war.
 In certain circumstances, it would be quite alright to refuse to fight.
 In Arjuna's position, since it's a righteous war, and he's a warrior by birth and trade - he must fight.

 In the purely physical sphere of action, Arjuna is, indeed, no longer a free agent.
 The act of war is upon him; it has evolved out of his previous actions.
 At any given moment in time, we are what we are; and we have to accept the consequences of being ourselves.
 Only through this acceptance can we begin to evolve further.
 We may select the battleground.
 We cannot avoid the battle.